2005 British & Irish Lions tour to New Zealand: Schedule

-Squad
+Lions Squad

 The 44-man tour squad was announced on 11 April 2005, and included 20 players from England, 11 from Ireland, 10 from Wales and three from Scotland.
 Ireland's Brian O'Driscoll was named as captain.
 Among the English players selected were two who had retired from international rugby (Neil Back and Lawrence Dallaglio), and one who was returning from a long-term injury (Richard Hill).

 Three players did not travel to New Zealand with the bulk of the touring party: Jason Robinson was excused from the first three tour matches to spend time with his pregnant wife; Stephen Jones and Gareth Thomas were forced to delay their departures due to commitments to their French clubs.
 Jones arrived in New Zealand on 31 May, before the Lions played their first tour match, while Robinson arrived on 7 June.
 For a time, it was doubtful whether Thomas would be able to contend for a spot in the first test, as he had not been released by his club, Toulouse.
 However, Toulouse lost in the Top 14 semi-finals, allowing Thomas to leave for New Zealand, also arriving on 7 June.
 Thomas later replaced O'Driscoll as tour captain after O'Driscoll suffered a dislocated shoulder in the first test.
 Michael Owen also briefly left the tour two weeks in to attend the birth of his second child.

+Notes: Ages listed are as of the first tour match on 23 May.
+Bold denotes that the player was selected for a previous Lions squad.